 Yes, counselling sessions are confidential.
 The exception would be if you were to pose a danger to yourself or others, in which case the relevant parties would be notified.

-What happens if I don't think the therapist is a good match for me?
+What happens if I don’t think the counsellor is a good match for me?

-If you do not feel the therapist is a good match, we offer you a free consultation with one other therapist of your choice.
+If you do not feel the counsellor is a good match, we offer you a free session with one other therapist of your choice.

-I only want one session, will the therapist be able to help?
+I only want one session, will the counsellor be able to help?

 Why do I need to attend weekly sessions?

-The standard format of weekly sessions helps you make gradual and steady progress that means you see real results.
-In some cases, a therapist will agree to two or more sessions per week, if you both deem it beneficial and they have the availability.
+The standard format of weekly sessions helps you make gradual progress to where you want to get to.
+In some cases, a counsellor will agree to two or more sessions per week if you both deem it beneficial and they have the availability.